-Ok, so where to start.
+So where to start?
 Upon writing this, I think I have just realised the daunting task I have set out for myself.
 But I believe that this film wasn’t completely rubbish.
 I think maybe with another director, and with a better baddie it would have been a good film.
 I just want to make clear that the only thing that is slacking in this film is the baddie.
 I do not know what they were thinking, but it has to be the worst baddie I have seen in film in a long time.
-But in defence of Green Lantern:
+But in defence of GREEN LANTERN:

-- The Cast was amazing.
-They have Ryan Reynolds, and no matter what you may say.
-Saying he wasn’t good before Deadpool, or that he only ever stars in films that flop.
-We all have to agree, that he was the best thing in this film, it was like he was the only one trying?
+The cast were amazing.
+They have Ryan Reynolds, and no matter what you may say, saying “he wasn’t good before Deadpool”, or that he only ever stars in films that flop, we all have to agree, that he was the best thing in this film, it was like he was the only one trying?
 His humour was the greatest thing in there, and he was a perfect casting choice.
 Even the supporting cast were fantastic.
-I actually liked the characters.
+I actually really liked the characters.
 I liked Sinestro, he was a great character.
 I liked the montage of them training Hal, and that’s pretty much all the names I remember.
 So, all in all, the characters are likeable and all great casting choices.
 And, as I’m sure many forgot, Taika Waititi is in this movie!

-- Compare it to the quality of today.
-Here is a question, if that film got released today, would it have a) flopped? b) Been as hated? – especially considering the one problem everyone has with the DCEU is that it is too dark.
+Compare it to the quality of today and here is a question, if that film got released today, would it have a) flopped? b) been as hated? – especially considering the one problem everyone has with the DCEU is that it is too dark.
 And c) would it have been as bad?
 DCEU films aren’t exactly the best at the moment.
 If you were to compare this film to Man of Steel, as an example, maybe a sequel would’ve been good.
 The fact of the matter is this film has potential!